rollyourown-xyz/ryo-ingress-proxy/README.md

 # Roll Your Own Ingress Proxy

-This is a [rollyourown.xyz module](https://rollyourown.xyz/rollyourown/project_modules/) to deploy an ingress proxy using Ansible, Packer and Terraform.
+This is a [rollyourown module](https://rollyourown.xyz/rollyourown/project_modules/) to deploy an ingress proxy using Ansible, Packer and Terraform.

 ## Module Summary

-This module uses [Ansible](https://www.ansible.com/), [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/) to deploy an [HAProxy](https://www.haproxy.org/) loadbalancer / TLS proxy together with [Certbot](https://certbot.eff.org/) for certificate management, as a module for other [rollyourown.xyz projects](https://rollyourown.xyz/rollyourown/projects/).
+This module uses [Ansible](https://www.ansible.com/), [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/) to deploy an [HAProxy](https://www.haproxy.org/) loadbalancer / TLS proxy together with [Certbot](https://certbot.eff.org/) for certificate management, as a module for other [rollyourown projects](https://rollyourown.xyz/rollyourown/projects/).

 ## How to Use